Pittsburgh International Airport (PIT)

 As the locals say, you can’t come to Pittsburgh and not stop for a sandwich at Primanti Bros.
 They must be doing a few things right since the first Primanti’s opened as a street vendor during the Great Depression!
 Don’t be fooled by thinking you can grab a sandwich inside PNC Park.
 You need to experience an actual Primanti’s restaurant (the closest is on Market Pl- a 1o minute walk from PNC Park).
 When your sandwich comes topped with French fries and coleslaw, don’t be scared, it’s amazing!

-Two other restaurants that are highly recommended by Ballpark Chasers are Atria’s Restaurant & Tavern and Mullen’s Bar & Grille.
+Two other restaurants that are highly recommended by Ballpark Chasers are Atria’s Restaurant & Tavern and Mullen’s Bar & Grill.
 Atria’s is another local favorite with seven locations in Pennsylvania, one of them being located on the grounds of PNC Park.
 They have a diverse menu, offering everything from steaks and seafood to pasta and chicken dishes.
 Mullen’s, on the other hand, is just one block away from the ballpark and is a great Irish-themed sports bar with plenty of televisions to watch your favorite team.
 It’s one of those “neighborhood” restaurants to hang out in and hear conversations about their towns beloved Steelers and not so beloved Pirates.

 WHERE TO BUY TICKETS?